kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 This proposal intentionally highlights changes that can be implemented before the actual work for the v1beta2 API version starts.

-Those changes not only allow will users to take benefits from this work ASAP, but also provides a way to split the work across more than one release cycle (tentatively two release cycles).
+Those changes will not only allow users to take benefit from this work ASAP, but also provides a way to split the work across more than one release cycle (tentatively two release cycles).

 ## Alternatives